KalyaniGunnam/backend-learnings/notes/02-why-java-is-the-best-choice.md

 # Why We Create Software Applications
 **Software Applications** are developed to solve human problems.
-To create such applications, a programming language is essential.
+To create such applications, a **programming language** is essential.
 Popular programming languages include **.NET, Python and Java**.
 However, for backend development in applications like Flipkart, Java is often the preferred choice.
-Let's explore why?
+Let's explore why!

 # Understanding Full-Stack Development

-Before exploring why Java is a preferred choice, let us first understand what full-stack development is and how Java fits into it.
+Before exploring why Java is a preferred choice, let us first understand what **full-stack development** is and how Java fits into it.

 ## What is full-stack development?
 Full-stack refers to the combination of frontend and backend development required to create a complete application.

 ### Frontend Development

-Frontend involves everything the user can see and interact with directly, also known as the User Interface (UI).
-Technologies used for frontend development include:
+Frontend involves everything the user can see and interact with directly, also known as the User Interface (UI). **Key Technologies used frontend development include:**
 - **HTML**: For structuring content.
 - **CSS**: For styling the application.
 - **JavaScript**: For adding interactivity.
 - **Frameworks**: React or Angular are often used to enhance frontend functionality.

-Example: In Flipkart, the pages displaying products, login fields and buttons are part of the frontend.
+Example: In Flipkart, the pages displaying products, login fields and buttons are part of the **frontend**.

 ### Backend Development
 Backend involves the logic and functionality that run behind the scenes to make the application work.
 It handles:
-- Validating user inputs (e.g., verifying if a mobile number is valid).
+- **Validating user inputs** (e.g., verifying if a mobile number is valid).
-- Processing user requests (e.g., sending an OTP to a valid mobile number).
+- **Processing user requests** (e.g., sending an OTP to a valid mobile number).
-- Providing responses (e.g., displaying account details upon successful login).
+- **Providing responses** (e.g., displaying account details upon successful login).

+Example:

-Example: When you click the login button, the backend: Verifies whether the mobile number exists in the database, Sends an OTP if the number is valid and Checks if the entered OTP is correct.
+When you click the login button, the backend:
+- Verifies whether the mobile number exists in the database.
+- Sends an OTP if the number is valid.
+- Checks if the entered OTP is correct.

 Backend technologies like Java, Python or .NET implement this logic.
-While the frontend remains the same (HTML, CSS, JavaScript), the backend technology determines the application's behavior.
+*Key Point:* The frontend remains consistent (HTML, CSS, JavaScript), but the backend technology determines the application's behavior.

 # Full-Stack Developer Specializations
 Your title as a full-stack developer depends on the backend technology you specialize in.
-While the frontend technologies (HTML, CSS, JavaScript, Angular, React, etc.) are largely consistent across projects, the backend technology defines your specialization:

 - **Java Full-Stack Developer**: Backend development is done using Java (often with frameworks like Spring or Hibernate).
 - **.NET Full-Stack Developer**: Backend development is done using .NET technologies.
 - **Python Full-Stack Developer**: Backend development is done using Python (often with frameworks like Django or Flask).

-Each specialization reflects the developer's proficiency in both frontend and backend technologies for that particular tech stack.
+Frontend technologies (HTML, CSS, JavaScript, React, Angular, etc.) are largely consistent, but the backend specialization defines your expertise.

 # Why Choose Java for Backend?

-### scenario:
+### Business Scenario:
 Let’s consider a business scenario involving two entrepreneurs operating with similar customer bases but choosing different backend technologies for their applications.

 The first entrepreneur has 1 million customers and decides to build their application using Java for the backend.
 Meanwhile, the second entrepreneur, who also has 1 million customers, opts for Python as the backend technology for their application.
 The development timelines and costs for both applications are as follows: